Under-21 EURO quarter-finals: meet the contenders

 Did you know?

-Italy were the first team to reach five U21 titles (since matched by Spain), coming in the space of just seven tournaments between 1992 and 2004.
+Italy were the first team to capture five U21 titles (a feat since matched by Spain), coming in the space of seven tournaments between 1992 and 2004.